 It sounds hard and complicated, doesn’t it?
 It’s totally not!
 Best of all, even if you are vegan you will find the recipe below can work for you.

-Not only is marshmallow fluff delicious and sweet, it’s great for things like fluffernutter sandwiches or a quick way to make rice krispies bars or fudge.
+Not only is marshmallow fluff delicious and sweet, it’s great for things like fluffernutter cookies or a quick way to make rice krispies bars or fudge.
 And when you need it ASAP, but the stores are closed or you just don’t feel like making the run, there’s a quick and easy way to make it yourself.

 Mini marshmallows will be the easiest for you to use because you are going to be melting them in a double broiler and they’ll melt the fastest.

-Don’t have a double broiler, you say?
+Don’t have a double boiler, you say?
 Do not fear, you don’t need one! –> To make your own double boiler, simply grab a pot and fill it with a couple inches of water.
 Now, find a bowl that will fit on top of your pot without falling inside.
 Place the bowl on top, and if the water spills out or seems too high then pour some out.
 Simmer your water.
-Now, you have a double broiler!
+Now, you have a double boiler!

 You will need to constantly stir the marshmallows to keep them from burning, which sounds tiring and like a lot of work.
 The marshmallows will melt quickly though, especially if you use mini marshmallows, so do not worry about your arm getting tired.

 When you handle the marshmallows, be sure to put water on whatever you are using to scoop the marshmallows.
 Since they are very sticky, expect them to stick to your hands and baking tools.
 No need to be concerned about the water mixing into the marshmallows.
 Unless you try really hard, the water won’t mix into the marshmallows and won’t affect it in a negative way other than not allowing it to stick.
 Another option is to use oil or baking spray on your utensils or hands.